 Word Tracing (Activity from 2018)

 If you’re working on word writing and would like help with introducing phonetic sounds, introducing object with sounds, or beginning phonics in general, check out my DIY Beginning Montessori Phonics with Preschoolers.

-The day after Zoey worked on her last name, I decided to help her analyze her name using the Montessori movable alphabet.
+The day after Zoey worked on her last name in 2018, I decided to help her analyze her name using the Montessori movable alphabet.
 We focused on the “ch” phonogram in “chick.”
 In addition to using the chick label from the pack, we used a chenille chick and our small wooden movable alphabet.

 Zoey enjoyed the work and liked learning more about the “ch” sound.

 If you’re wondering how to introduce phonograms, you’ll find ideas in this post: Phonics: How to Introduce Words Starting with Phonograms.